No Tears for the Dead: Plot

 In her apartment, Mo-gyeong finds the file in a pen drive.
 Park's subordinate betrays Park, shoots him, and takes the drive away.
 Immediately after giving the drive to John, Park's subordinate is killed by Byun.
 Byun's thugs prepares to kill Mo-gyeong, but Gon warns her with a call.
 He then intervenes and kills or severely wounds several of them.
 However, Chaoz and his teammates also arrive at the scene.
 Juan and Alvaro finish off the remaining thugs.
 Gon creates a distraction, knocking down Alvaro and engaging in a firefight with both Chaoz and Juan, allowing Mo-gyeong to escape.
 He promises to reveal the truth about what happened to her daughter.
 However, Mo-gyeong is captured by a wounded Alvaro.

 Gon asks Chaoz to let Mo-gyeong go, but he refuses.
 Mo-gyeong is taken to the financial building, which is soon surrounded by cops who arrived after receiving a tip from Gon that there is a bomb in the building.
 Gon ambushes Alvaro and they engage in a fist-fight.
 Juan arrives to assist Alvaro but accidentally kills him instead as Gon tricks Juan into shooting Alvaro.
 Juan hunts down Gon in revenge and discovers Gon wounded.
 Gon manages to kill Juan with an improvised explosive using a microwave.
 Meanwhile, Mo-gyeong succeeds in preventing the money transfer to John Lee's account.
 Byun stabs John to death as he is fed up with John's constant abuse of power.
 At last, Gon battles Chaoz and both get severely wounded.
 Gon holds Chaoz at gunpoint but spares him, unwilling to kill his close friend.

 Byun discovers Mo-gyeong and beats her up.
-He tries to kill her before she stabs him to death.
+He tries to rape her before she stabs him to death.
 After a conversation with Chaoz, Gon tells Mo-gyeong she needs to shoot the next person who enters from the lift because it is her daughter's murderer.
 Gon himself arrives and is shot by Mo-gyeong.
 Chaoz arrives soon after and snatches the shotgun from Mo-gyeong.
 He is about to shoot her when a dying Gon asks him not to.
 Chaoz holds Gon's hand as he dies.
 Mo-gyeong tries to reach out to Gon via radio after realizing Gon accidentally killed her daughter.
 A flashback shows Gon's mother, who abandoned him in the states and killed herself early on in the film, telling him not to cry as they would have a good life once they move to America.
 However, Gon continues to cry - both as a kid and an adult.